 18 Food Security and Nutrition Analysis Unit-Somalia, 2011.
 'FSNAU Technical Series Report No VI.
-46: Food Security and Nutrition Analysis Post Gu 2011,' https://reliefweb.int/report/somalia/fsnau-techni- cal-series-report-no-vi-46-food-security-and-nutrition-analysis-post-gu Shifting from lowest credible estimate to most credible estimate has led to some changes in entries in the catalogue.
+46: Food Security and Nutrition Analysis Post Gu 2011,' https://reliefweb.int/report/somalia/fsnau-technical-series-report-no-vi-46-food-security-and-nutrition-analysis-post-gu

+Shifting from lowest credible estimate to most credible estimate has led to some changes in entries in the catalogue.
 For example:

-- The Great Leap Famine in China is now recorded with a mortality estimate of 36,000,000, revised upwards from 25,000,000 in the previous dataset, in line with authoritative research. - The Sahel famine of 1969-73 is now included, because the best estimate (by the CDC) was for 101,200 excess deaths among nomadic communities.
-The estimate for excess deaths among the sedentary population remains below the threshold. - The Ethiopia famine of 1983-85 had estimates for excess mortality ranging from 600,000-1 million.
+- The Great Leap Famine in China is now recorded with a mortality estimate of 36,000,000, revised upwards from 25,000,000 in the previous dataset, in line with authoritative research.19 - The Sahel famine of 1969-73 is now included, because the best estimate (by the CDC) was for 101,200 excess deaths among nomadic communities.20 The estimate for excess deaths among the sedentary population remains below the threshold. - The Ethiopia famine of 1983-85 had estimates for excess mortality ranging from 600,000-1 million.
 The previous dataset used 600,000.
 We have now taken a median figure of 800,000. - Starvation in Biafra, the separatist enclave that fought for independence from Nigeria, in 1968-70.
 Figures for this remain extraordinarily variable and controversial.
-A careful review of sources produced a range of credible estimates from 600,000 to 2 million, with outliers ranging from 100,000 to 5 million.
-We settled on 1.3 million as the median of the credible figures, though we worry that this is based on inadequate data.
+A careful review of sources produced a range of credible estimates from 600,000 to 2 million,21 with outliers ranging from 100,000 to 5 million.22 We settled on 1.3 million as the median of the credible figures. - •